 In 2009, and completely out of left field, came a rugby lifeline in Japan’s J-League with the Kyuden Voltex.
 Mann-Rea spent two years as a goal-kicking hooker with the Voltex.
 He returned to Australia in 2011 with the Waratahs before the ACT Brumbies picked him up in 2013 as an 'Emerging Player' and he took a pay-cut for the privilege.

 In 2014 a mounting injury toll among Australian hookers opened the door for Mann-Rea to cap his remarkable comeback.
-In September of that year he became the third oldest Wallaby debutant since World War II when chosen in the match day 23 to play Argentina in Mendoza.
+In September of that year he became the second oldest Wallaby debutant since World War II when chosen in the match day 23 to play Argentina in Mendoza.

 Selected to play for Australian Schools against New Zealand Schools and chosen in the squad to tour Canada and Europe where he started at hooker in all five Tests.

 Represented Australia at the U19s IRB-FIRA World Cup in France.